-circa 3rd-1st Century BCE
+circa 3rd-1st Century BC

 Originally, this gold griffin applique would be attached to a cloth through the three openings on its base.